Leading the Four Generations at Work

 With significant gains in technology and an increase in educational programming during the 1990s, the Millennials are also the most educated generation of workers today.
 Additionally, they represent the most team-centric generation since the Silents, as they have grown up at a time where parents programmed much of their lives with sports, music, and recreational activities to keep them occupied while their Boomer parents focused on work.

 A major influence from Boomer parents is their willingness to work hard and set goals to achieve the lifestyle they want.
 They also share many of the common values of patriotism and family from the Silents era.
 At times, they can appear more demanding than previous generations.
+Learn more about leading Millennials by listening to our podcast on Employing and Motivating Millennials.

 Strategies for Cross-Generational Leadership